connectomicslab/connectomemapper3/docs/bidsappmanager.rst

 """"""""""""""

 Prior to Lausanne parcellation, CMP3 relies on **Freesurfer** for the segmentation of the different brain tissues and the reconstruction of the cortical surfaces.
-If you plan to use a custom parcellation, you will have to specify the pattern of the different existing segmentation files that follows BIDS derivatives (See *Custom segmentation*).
+If you plan to use a custom parcellation, you will be required here to specify the pattern of the different existing segmentation files that follows BIDS derivatives (See *Custom segmentation*).

+.. _freesurfer_opt:

 *Freesurfer*